 |70º C||45K Hours||N/A||N/A|

-The manufacturing process for ball bearings and sleeve bearings is fundamentally different, resulting in a significant difference in the part precision level.
-Typically, sleeve bearings deteriorate under high temperature because they are made from porous, powered metals from a sintering process.
+The manufacturing process for ball bearings and sleeve bearings are fundamentally different, resulting in a significant difference in the part precision level.
+Typically, sleeve bearings deteriorate under high temperatures because they are made from porous, powered metals in a sintering process.
 Also, sleeve bearing fans can develop a high micro-hardness that makes secondary machining difficult.
 Steel parts make ball bearing fans more exact.
 They are precision ground and super finished.
 If an engineer is seeking precision parts, ball bearings are the right choice.
 If an engineer does not need precision parts, sleeve bearings are an alternative.

 In a computer system, bearing lubrication failure will cause axial fan failure.
 Axial fan failure can lead to system failure.
 To reduce friction and minimize overheating, axial fans need lubrication.
 Lubricants need to withstand the weight of fan assembly, thrust and rotor assembly imbalance.
 If the lubricant evaporates, the system can be destroyed.
 Sealed-for-life ball bearing systems use thicker lubricants that have more additives, and are less subject to evaporation.
 While the lubricants within sleeve bearing fans have a greater concentration of oil, the sleeve bearings’ bushings can only hold a fixed amount of lubricant.
 Since there is no periodic recharging of the oil, the lubrication within a sleeve bearing system is more likely to evaporate.